- Evaluate and reflect upon the books that they are reading

 Step 2: After some discussion, hold up some books from your classroom library that have been awarded either the Caldecott Medal or the Newbery Medal, preferably books with which your students are familiar.

 Step 3: Provide students with some background information about the Newbery or Caldecott Medals, and explain the criteria used to choose which books receive these awards each year.

 Step 4: Once you have chosen one of the book awards to study, pick one award-winning book with which students are familiar and discuss why students think the book was chosen, based on the criteria you have shared with them.
-(If you choose the Caldecott Medal, you will look closely at the pictures and discuss what makes the pictures so wonderful.
+For example, if you choose the Caldecott Medal, you will look closely at the pictures and discuss what makes the pictures so wonderful.
 If you choose the Newbery Medal, you will think more deeply about the text and discuss what makes the story so original or memorable.
-If you choose the Coretta Scott King Award, you will look more closely at the book's theme.)
+If you choose the Coretta Scott King Award, you will look more closely at the book's theme.